 Disclaimer: I was not paid to write this review.
 I do however have Amazon Referral Links.
 Secondly based on the charger connector & opening it up I found this is the Linx 1010b and NOT the Linx 1010 – I was sent the wrong device.

-So here we are: My Review on the Linx 1010.
-I will be doing my review in a couple of sections and naturally your usage may vary.
+So here we are my review of the Linx 1010.
+I will be doing my review in a couple of sections and naturally, your usage may vary.
 I am going to add that I am not doing any stress tests or benchmarks – you can find them all over the World Wide Web.
-My review is based on a day to day usage I would have with it.
+My review is based on the day-to-day usage I would have with it.

 - Processor: Intel Bay Trail-T Quad Core Z3735F up to 1.83 GHz processor.

 - Memory: 2GB LPDDR3.

 - Display: 10.1-inch 16:9 IPS HD (1280 x 800) with 10-point multi-touchscreen.

 - Camera: Front 2 MP and rear 2 MP.

 You can find more information in the Linx 1010 Manual.
 I have uploaded it to Tweaked for your Pleasure as manuals have a habit of disappearing from the Internet.

 Web browsing is pretty much the bread and butter of this device and not surprisingly this tablet does the job fine.
 You can easily browse the World Wide Web with Google Chrome and keep quite a lot of tabs open without seeing anything noticeable.

 I figured I would try a few flash games to see how it would handle games from Facebook and it did the job fine.
 No noticeable lag and was pretty snappy on the battery.
 I also tried to post on WordPress, edit files using SCP and so on and didn’t have any problems at all.